-The Findlay Income Tax Department administers and enforces the income tax ordinances on behalf of the City of Findlay and the villages of Arlington, Mount Cory, Vanlue, Carey, and Mount Blanchard.
+The Income Tax Department administers and enforces the municipal income tax ordinances for the City of Findlay and for the villages of Arlington, Mount Cory, Vanlue, Carey, and Mount Blanchard.

 Our goal is to respectfully encourage the highest level of voluntary compliance by assisting, educating, and informing our customers and stakeholders efficiently, effectively, and accurately.

 For free assistance with your Findlay, Arlington, Mount Cory, Vanlue, Carey, or Mount Blanchard income tax returns, visit the Income Tax Department in room 115 on the first floor of the Findlay Municipal Building located at 318 Dorney Plaza.

 To expedite your visit and as a courtesy to your fellow patrons, please provide copy 1 or copy 2 of each of your W-2 Wage and Tax Statements, and copies of page 1, page 2, and if applicable, Schedule 1 of your Federal 1040 that our office can keep.

 Where do I pay city and village income taxes?